plantoncloud/gh-workflow-build-java/README.md

 # gh-workflow-build-java

-About GitHub reusable workflow for to be used for creating build jobs in Java CodeProjects on Planton Cloud.
+GitHub reusable workflow for to be used for creating build jobs for Java CodeProjects on Planton Cloud.